StatStud/book-club/content/posts/letting-go.md

 - If we constantly follow this procedure, we will come to the awareness that **everyone** in our life is acting as a mirror.
 - If we constantly follow this procedure, we will come to the awareness that **everyone** in our life is acting as a mirror.
 - The hallmark of courage is two words: "I can"
+- Here's the key when using the letting go technique for problem solving: Don't look for answers; instead, let go of the feelings behind the question

 # Preface and Foreword
 ## Notes